-- Name: African side-neck turtle, Pelomedusa subrufa, African Side-necked turtle, African helmeted turtle
+Common Names: African sideneck turtle, African side-necked turtle, African helmeted turtle, marsh terrapin, crocodile turtle

-African side-necks have longer necks than most other species of turtles.
-This gives them a distinct advantage over their fellow turtles: If they find themselves turned over on their shells, these turtles can right themselves using their neck muscles.
-Most turtles are helpless when turned on their shells.
+African sidenecks have longer necks than most other species of turtles.
+This gives them a distinct advantage over their fellow turtles: If they find themselves turned upside-down, these turtles can right themselves using their neck muscles.
+Other turtles are often helpless when turned on their shells.

-You can socialize pet aquatic turtles with frequent interaction, and African side-necks are no exception.
-They are inquisitive, cute turtles that are interesting to watch.
+You can socialize pet aquatic turtles with frequent interaction, and African sidenecks are no exception.
+They might be a little shy at first, but once they're comfortable, they're typically inquisitive, active turtles that can be interesting to watch.

-A quality water filter is needed since aquatic turtles defecate in the water and without a filter you'll be doing weekly water changes.
+Moreover, invest in a quality water filter.
+Aquatic turtles defecate in the water, and without a filter, you'll have to do weekly water changes.
 Some people prefer canister filters while others like the smaller submersible filters.
-For a large tank, such as a 75 gallon, investing in a quality canister filter is typically your best option.
+For a large tank, a quality canister filter is typically your best option.

-In addition to keeping the water clean you should dechlorinate the water by either letting it sit out for 24 hours before adding it to the tank or by adding dechlorinating solution to it.
+In addition to keeping the water clean, you should dechlorinate the water by either letting it sit out for 24 hours before adding it to the tank or by adding a dechlorinating solution.
 A recommended pH of 6.5 (a fairly neutral pH) should be maintained and can be easily checked with water test strips from the pet store.

-Both heat and invisible UVB rays can be easily provided in the form of special light bulbs from the pet store.
-Heat lights vary in wattage and should maintain an ambient temperature of about 80 degrees and a basking temperature of about 90 degrees.
-The temperature should never drop below 70 degrees, even at night when the basking light gets turned off.
+African sidenecks require supplemental heat from a heat lamp to maintain their body temperature.
+Heat lamps vary in wattage and should maintain an ambient temperature of around 80 degrees Fahrenheit with a basking temperature of around 90 degrees Fahrenheit.
+The temperature should never drop below 70 degrees Fahrenheit, even at night when the basking light gets turned off.

 Food and Water

-Aquatic turtles are often afflicted with parasites such as roundworms.
-These are tricky to treat, because the turtle may not show obvious symptoms.
-An exam by a reptile veterinarian is usually when parasitic infections are discovered.
+Aquatic turtles are often afflicted with parasites.
+These are tricky to treat because the turtle might not show obvious symptoms.
+Parasitic infections are usually discovered during an exam by a reptile veterinarian.

-African side-neck turtles also are prone to vitamin A deficiency, which may have symptoms such as swelling and pus around the eyes.
+African sideneck turtles also are prone to vitamin A deficiency.
+Signs of this can include swelling and pus around the eyes.

-Like most reptiles, African side-neck turtles are predisposed to respiratory infections.
-You may notice your turtle wheezing if it has a respiratory infection, or notice excess mucus around its nasal passages and mouth.
+Plus, like most reptiles, African sideneck turtles are predisposed to respiratory infections.
+You might notice your turtle wheezing if it has a respiratory infection, along with excess mucus around its nasal passages and mouth.

 All of these conditions should be treated by a veterinarian who specializes in reptiles.
 Don't try to treat a sick turtle with a home remedy before checking with your vet first.